mapbox/mapbox-gl-native/platform/linux/README.md

     export MAPBOX_ACCESS_TOKEN=MYTOKEN

-Then, you can then proceed to build the library:
+Then, you can then proceed to build the test application:

-    git submodule update --init
-    make linux
+    make glfw-app

 Set an access token as described below, and then run:

-    make run-linux
+    make run-glfw-app

 ### Test